 Since its founding in 1936, the University of Nebraska Foundation has grown into one of the largest and most successful foundations representing an American public university.
 The total assets of the foundation exceed $2 billion, and the main endowment exceeds $1 billion.
 This level of success reflects the quality and generosity of the foundation’s volunteer leadership, its trustees and the many friends who support the university.

 Trustees play an important role in promoting the University of Nebraska.
 Those elected as a trustee have a strong interest in higher education, integrity and reputation within their community, and a dedication to the University of Nebraska.

 The bylaws of the University of Nebraska Foundation prescribe a membership of not less than 100 nor more than 1,200 members known as trustees.
 Elected to six-year terms that may be renewed, trustees meet annually to elect other trustees and the board of directors from its membership.
 The work of the board of directors is not merely advisory in nature, but includes vital governance and policy decisions that determine the course of the foundation.
 The foundation board of directors meets three times a year, and trustees may be appointed to serve on board committees or subcommittees to assist in the oversight of the foundation.
-The board's standing committees include: advancement, audit, executive, finance, governance and investments.
+The board's standing committees include: trusted engagement, audit, executive, finance, governance and investments.